angangwa/uk-postcodes-parsing/README.md

 ### postcodes.io

 This library was originally inspired by the excellent work at [postcodes.io](https://postcodes.io) by [Ideal Postcodes](https://github.com/ideal-postcodes).
-While postcodes.io focuses on providing a comprehensive REST API service, this library evolved to specialize in **text parsing and document processing** use cases.
+This library extends the capabilites for **text parsing and document processing** use cases.

 **Key contributions from postcodes.io:**
 - **Database processing logic**: Our ONSPD data processing pipeline is based on their proven methodology